-Current laws: 2005 (partial early retirement pension), 2007 (anticipatory pensions), 2009 (ATP pension), and 2013 (universal pensions).
+Current laws: 2009 (ATP pension) and 2015 (disability pension, universal pension, and social services).

-Type of program: Universal and social insurance.
+Type of program: Universal and social insurance system.

-Universal pension: All residents of Denmark.
+Universal pension: Residents of Denmark.

-Labor-market supplementary pension (ATP): Employed persons, including recipients of disability pensions granted before 2003, cash sickness, maternity, unemployment, and social assistance benefits.
+Labor-market supplementary pension (ATP): Employed persons, including recipients of disability pensions granted before 2003 and cash sickness, maternity, unemployment, and social assistance benefits.

-Voluntary coverage for persons previously insured for at least three years who are nonsalaried or self-employed, and for recipients of disability pensions granted as of 2003, or early retirement benefits (see Unemployment).
+Voluntary coverage for persons previously insured for at least three years who are nonsalaried or self-employed, for recipients of disability pensions granted as of 2003, and for recipients of voluntary early retirement benefits (see Unemployment).